 If you had "government shutdown" on your pandemic bingo card...congrats.
-The US is once again facing a (partial) government shutdown.
-Lawmakers have until October 1, 2021 to avoid it.
+The US narrowly avoided one on October 1.
+But the stopgap funding bill only hit ‘pause’ on the problem through December 3, when the US could be right back to facing a (partial) shutdown again.
 Hint: a shutdown = when Congress can't agree on legislation to (even temporarily) fund operations for the next fiscal year.

 Essential gov employees – like air traffic controllers and border protection workers – still do their jobs, but may not get a paycheck until the shutdown ends.
 That hurts their bank accounts...and maybe even the economy.
 Because when a portion of the workforce can't afford to buy like normal, overall consumer spending (a big driver of economic growth) can drop.